 While insurance adjusters do have the right to request certain documents from you after your accident, you can deny requests that seem unreasonable.
 For example, an insurance adjuster who requests your medical records may mean well – but they also may be looking for ways to lower their expected payments.

-Before you hand over your medical records, make sure both you and an attorney have assessed the losses that could be included in your civil complaint.
+Before you hand over your medical records, ensure you and an attorney have assessed the losses that could be included in your civil complaint.
 When you have your own estimate on hand, you can prevent an adjuster from understating the severity of your injuries.

 See Your Claim Through

-There are times when insurance providers can forgo all manner of traditional manipulation and “ghost” you, instead.
-If an insurance adjuster is ignoring your calls or refusing to discuss your accident claim, you can turn to our team.
+There are times when insurance providers can forgo all manner of traditional manipulation and “ghost” you instead.
+If an insurance adjuster ignores your calls or refuses to discuss your accident claim, you can turn to our team.

 We don’t let an insurance company’s stonewalling keep you from a comprehensive settlement.
 We’ll either bring the deliberate ignorance up in your case or communicate with a provider on your behalf.

 The good news is that the parties allegedly liable for your losses do not benefit from ignoring your request for compensation.
-Any party served a civil court summons must respond to it within thirty days.
+Any party serving a civil court summons must respond within thirty days.
 Parties who fail to answer a summons waive their right to a say in the upcoming case.

 Frequently Asked Questions